 - To root in water, place the root end into a glass half-filled with filtered water.

-- To root in soil, place the cuttings into a pot filled with moistened cactus mix amended with perlite for additional drainage.
+- To root in the soil, place the cuttings into a pot filled with moistened cactus mixed amended with perlite for additional drainage.
 Do not water until new growth is visible to prevent rotting.

 You can also divide an existing plant that is outgrowing its current pot.
 Simply remove the plant from the pot, shake off any excess soil, and gently pull the roots apart from the center into two groups.
 Replant those stems into new individual pots.